-ENL 095 - Developmental Writing.
+- ENL 010-019 Special Topic: Developmental Writing.
+1-6 Credits.
+Study of content not normally covered in other courses.
+(PR: Permission) - ENL 095 Developmental Writing.
 3 or 5 Credits (CR/NC).
 This course combines a review of grammar skills and introduction to the written essay.
 Prepares students for ENL 111.
 ENL 095 is a three or five credit-hour course that counts toward full-time enrollment status and financial aid eligibility but does not count toward the number of hours required to complete any degree program.
-(PR: Appropriate placement score)

-ENL 111 - Written Communication.
+(PR: Appropriate placement score) - ENL 111 Written Communication.
 3 Credits.
 This course provides instruction and experience in preparation and delivery of written communication in workplace and personal settings.
 Emphasis is placed on the writing process including production of unified, coherent, well-developed essays, letters and memos using standard written English.
-(PR: REA 098 or ACT Reading 18 or SAT reading 421 or ACCUPLACER Reading 80 and ENL 095 or COM 095 or COM 095E or ACT Verbal 18 or SAT Verbal 450 or WRITEPLACER 6)

-ENL 115 - Written Communication II.
+(PR: REA 098 or ACT Reading 18 or SAT reading 421 or ACCUPLACER Reading 80 and ENL 095 or COM 095 or COM 095E or ACT Verbal 18 or SAT Verbal 450 or WRITEPLACER 6) - ENL 115 Written Communication II.
 3 Credits.
 This is a research-based writing course designed to help the student develop advanced skills in composition, editing, and critical thinking needed for other college courses and professional careers.
-(PR: COM 111; ENL 111)
+(PR: COM 111; a C or better in ENL 111)